-This article shows you how to integrate ShiftLeft CORE's NG SAST into your Bitbucket Merge Request Workflow for automated code analysis whenever you create a new PR.
+This article shows you how to integrate ShiftLeft CORE's NG SAST into your Bitbucket pull request workflow for automated code analysis whenever you create a new pull request.

 Integrating NG SAST into your Bitbucket Merge Request workflow is done using the merge checks (please note that merge checks are a premium Bitbucket feature).